microsoft/ADBench/docs/cpp/Modules.md

     ),
     get_module_name<ModuleTest::ParamType>);
     ```
-2. Add a tuple containing the module's path and an `absolute_error` for test results to the list of test parameters:
+2. Add a tuple containing the module's path and a `tolerance` for test results to the list of test parameters:
     ```cpp
     INSTANTIATE_TEST_CASE_P(T, TModuleTest,
     ::testing::Values(